openclimatedata/national-climate-plans/README.md

-Data Package of Nationally Determined Contributions (NDCs) and Intended Nationally Determined Contributions (INDCs) as provided in the UNFCCC secreteriat's registries.
+Data Package with Nationally Determined Contributions (NDCs) and Intended Nationally Determined Contributions (INDCs) as provided in the UNFCCC secreteriat's registries.
 Contains only the main document using an English version if multiple are available.

 ## Data